Eilidh Doyle: Sporting career

 Child captained the first ever Scotland team at the Glasgow International match in January 2014.
-As captain of the GB & NI team at the 2014 World Indoor Championships in Sopot, she won a bronze medal in the 4 x 400 metres relay.
+As captain of the GB & NI team at the 2014 World Indoor Championships in Sopot, she won a bronze medal in the 4 × 400 metres relay.
 2014 also saw her secure her first 400 metres hurdles British title, and take victory at the first ever IAAF Diamond League meeting in Scotland, the Glasgow Grand Prix. in a European leading time of 54.39.

 At the 2014 Commonwealth Games, Child captained the Scottish athletics team to its best medal haul since 1990, winning another silver medal in the 400 m hurdles behind Kaliese Spencer of Jamaica.
 Two weeks later, at the European Championships in Zürich, she won a gold medal in the 400 m hurdles, running 54.48.
 She became the first British woman to win the European 400 m hurdles title for 20 years, the previous British winner being Sally Gunnell in 1994.

 In May 2016, Child won the 400 metres hurdles at the Doha Diamond League meeting in a time of 54.53 seconds, competing for the first time under her married name, Doyle.

 On 15 July 2016, she won the Diamond League meeting in Monaco, setting a new personal best of 54.09 seconds.
-At the Rio Olympics, she reached the final of the 400 metres hurdles, finishing eighth in 54.61, before going on to win a bronze medal in the 4 x 400 metres relay, the first Scottish Olympic track and field medal since 1988.
+At the Rio Olympics, she reached the final of the 400 metres hurdles, finishing eighth in 54.61, before going on to win a bronze medal in the 4 × 400 metres relay, the first Scottish Olympic track and field medal since 1988.

 In July 2017, it was announced that Doyle had been elected by her team-mates as Captain for the GB Team at the World Championships in London, which included the largest number of Scottish athletes ever selected for a major championships.
-At the Championships she finished 8th in the final of the 400 m hurdles but would go on to win a silver in the 4×400 m relay.
+At the Championships she finished 8th in the final of the 400 m hurdles but would go on to win a silver in the 4 × 400 m relay.